ryssbowh/craft-activity/README.md

 ```

 That's enough to trigger your field handler when the path `system.live` is changed.
 This will cause the activity log to save a fancy value ('Live' or 'Offline') in the database alongside the original value (true or false).
 That fancy value will be displayed to the user instead.

+You can also change the description of the field being changed that will be displayed to the user by overriding the `getTemplate(): ?string` method.

 ### Element fields